location

 About Hernia & Types of hernia surgery

-A hernia occurs when the internal organs, tissues, muscles, or fat pushes through a weak spot in the abdominal muscle wall.
 Most hernias develop within the abdominal cavity, i.e., between the chest and hips.
-Hernias usually are not considered dangerous, but they tend to get bigger and lead to life-threatening complications.
+Hernias are usually not considered dangerous.
+If left untreated, they tend to get bigger and lead to life-threatening complications.

 It can occur in both males and females.
 Some common types of hernias are:

-• Inguinal Hernia: It is the most common type of hernia that appears in the groin region when a part or section of the intestine or bladder pushes through the abdominal wall or into the inguinal canal.
+It appears in the groin region.
+The symptoms of an inguinal hernia develop when a section of the intestine or bladder pushes through the abdominal wall or into the inguinal canal.
 This type of hernia mostly occurs in males.

-• Hiatal Hernia: A hiatal hernia develops when the opening in the diaphragm, where the esophagus passes through, widens, and the stomach pushes through this opening, creating a bulge in the chest.
+Symptoms develop when the opening in the diaphragm, where the oesophagus passes through, widens.
+The stomach then pushes through this opening, creating a bulge in the chest.

-• Femoral Hernia: This type of hernia occurs when the internal organs or tissues push through the groin around the femoral artery present in the upper thigh region.
-A femoral hernia most develops in females.
+It develops when internal organs or tissues push through the groin.
+This happens around the femoral artery, which is located in the upper thigh region.
+A femoral hernia most commonly develops in females.

-• Incisional Hernia: Also known as ventral hernia, an incisional hernia develops in the area of a previous surgical incision where the intestine or other organs push through the weak scar tissue in the abdominal wall.
+It is also known as a ventral hernia.
+An incisional hernia develops in the area of a previous surgical incision.
+In this condition, the intestine or other organs push through the weak scar tissue in the abdominal wall.

 • Disease name